jeremiahthegreat1/omega-genius-test/README.md

 ## Credits

 Credit to lessons from UNH Coding Bootcamp modules.
+The js file includes notation where activity's from class assisted with completing the task.
 I was also inspired by code at https://www.w3schools.com/jsref/tryit.asp?filename=tryjsref_element_addeventlistener2 that assisted me with added event listeners.

 ## License